 Pl 90 ab.
 Senior Thesis.
 9 units (1-0-8).
 Required of students taking the philosophy option.
 To be taken in any two consecutive terms of the senior year.
 Students will research and write a thesis of 10,000-12,000 words on a philosophical topic to be determined in consultation with their thesis adviser.
-Limited to students taking the philosophy option.
 Instructor: Staff.